timruffles/mobile-drag-drop/README.md

 When touches are active drag and drop interaction will still work, so no need to polyfill.

-**Firefox on Android: <a name="firefox-android-issues"></a>** No critical issues but UX suffers because of [scrolling location bar](https://bugzilla.mozilla.org/show_bug.cgi?id=1044370)
+**Firefox on Android: <a name="firefox-android-issues"></a>** No critical issues but UX suffers because of the constantly [scrolling location bar](https://bugzilla.mozilla.org/show_bug.cgi?id=1044370).

-`TODO test where where support is still unknown and try to discover any issues`
+`TODO test where support is still unknown and try to discover any issues`

 `TODO keep an eye out for pointer-event support as this will become a common event api for user interaction wether it be touch, stylus, mouse`